mehrad/trb-on-rails-workshop/README.md

-# Trailblazer on Rails Workshop updated to runy 5.2 and addes postgis
+# Trailblazer on Rails Workshop updated to rails 5.2 and added postgis

 App for demonstrating how easy way is moving from rails scaffolds to trailblazer concepts